MicrosoftDocs/windows-dev-docs/terminal/dynamic-profiles.md

 # Dynamic profiles in Windows Terminal

 The Windows Terminal will automatically create Windows Subsystem for Linux (WSL) and PowerShell profiles for you if you have these shells installed on your machine.
-This makes it easier for you to have all of your shells included in the Terminal without having to locate their executable files.
-These profiles are generated with the `source` property, which tells the Terminal where to locate the proper executable.
+This makes it easier for you to have all of your shells included in the terminal without having to locate their executable files.
+These profiles are generated with the `source` property, which tells the terminal where to locate the proper executable.

-Upon installing the Terminal, it will set PowerShell as your default profile.
+Upon installing the terminal, it will set PowerShell as your default profile.
 To learn how to change your default profile, visit the [Global settings page](./customize-settings/global-settings.md).

 ![Windows Terminal dynamic profiles](./images/dynamic-profiles.png)
 _Configuration: [Light Theme](./custom-terminal-gallery/frosted-glass-theme.md)_

 ## What if I install a new shell after installing the Terminal?

-The Terminal will create a new profile for the newly installed shell, regardless if it was installed before or after your Terminal installation.
+The terminal will create a new profile for the newly installed shell, regardless if it was installed before or after your terminal installation.

 ## How do I hide a profile?

-If you'd like to hide a profile from your Terminal dropdown, you can add the `hidden` property to your profile in your settings file and set it to `true`.
+If you'd like to hide a profile from your terminal dropdown, you can add the `hidden` property to your profile in your settings file and set it to `true`.

 ```json
 "hidden": true
 ```

-If you delete a dynamically-created profile from your settings file, the Terminal will automatically regenerate the profile and replace it in the JSON.
+If you delete a dynamically-created profile from your settings file, the terminal will automatically regenerate the profile and replace it in the JSON.

 ## How do I prevent a profile from being generated?